dgfitch/dittohead/src/server/README.md

 ### General upkeep

-1. Check for stuff sitting in the inbox directory
+1. Check for stuff sitting in the inbox directory.
+This means the watcher process probably isn't running.
+Oh no!

-2. Check for stuff sitting in the processing directory.
-Things should only be here when they are being actively processed
+2. Check for stuff sitting for a long time in the processing directory.
+Things should only be here when they are being actively processed.

-3. Clean out the "done" directory once in a while
+3. Clean out the "done" directory once in a while (with cron)

 ## Notes